dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx dbos-cloud login
 ```

-Otherwise, if you need to create a new account, you can do so by running `npx dbos-cloud register -u <username>`.
+Otherwise, to create a new account, run `npx dbos-cloud register -u <username>`.
 Usernames should be 3 to 30 characters long and contain only lowercase letters, numbers, and underscores.

-### 4. Provision a Database Instance
+### 4. Provision a database instance

-Every DBOS app connects to a Postgres database instance, and you can provision one for free.
+Every DBOS app connects to a database instance, and you can provision one for free.
 You can do this from the [cloud console](https://console.dbos.dev/) or by running the below command in your application folder.

-To provision, choose a database instance name, username and password.
+Choose a database instance name, username and password.
 Both the instance name and username must be 3 to 16 characters long and contain only lowercase letters, numbers and underscores.
-The database password must contain at least 8 characters.
-Run this command and choose your database password when prompted:
+The password must contain at least 8 characters.
+Run this command and enter the password when prompted:
 ```
 npx dbos-cloud db provision <database-instance-name> -U <database-username>
 ```